Ashu-hub/All-About-Java/NoSQL.md

 2. Not Read optimize:- Compartively slower from RDBMS as it need to go through all chunk of data.

-3. Relations are not implicit- Means two tables does not havw a constriant for relation.
+3. Relations are not implicit- Means two tables does not have a constriant for relation.

 4. Joins are hard.